Fred is Lost

 The vision to blockout

-The first level acts as the narrative and mechanical foundation, representing the fragmented mental state of the protagonist.
-Broken islands mirror the internal disarray.
-The level is a carefully curated experience - every area has a purpose.
-Exploration follows a natural flow and avoid excessive walking.
+The level acts as the narrative and mechanical foundation, representing the fragmented mental state of the protagonist.
+Broken up islands mirror the internal disarray.
+Exploration follows a natural flow without excessive walking.
 Small moments of charm invite the player to pause and reflect, reinforcing the emotional depth.

 The initial sketch and references

-I chose a clear palette early on to easily extinguish level geometry from the character, keystones and machinery.
+I chose a greyscale palette early on to easily extinguish level geometry from the character, Keystones and machinery.

 Blocking out the tutorialization